OpenMW-Mod-Collection/MeritsOfService/README.md

 - "Mages Guild: Missing Khajiit" - would count towards MG quest count
 - "Missing Khajiit" - won't count towards anything

-You can also register individual mods to be associated with a certain faction by creating faction sheets.
-Check `FOR_MODDERS.md` for more details.

 ### Out of the Box Supported Factions

 **Vanilla**